-This Licensing Guide is for people who want to gain a basic understanding of how Microsoft® SQL Server® 2016 database software is licensed through Microsoft Volume Licensing programs.
-This guide does not supersede or replace any of the legal documentation covering SQL Server 2016 use rights.
+This licensing guide is for people who want to gain a basic understanding of how Microsoft® SQL Server® 2017 database software is licensed through Microsoft Volume Licensing programs.
+This guide does not supersede or replace any of the legal documentation covering SQL Server 2017 use rights.
 Specific product license terms are defined in the product Software License Terms-or in the case of Microsoft Volume Licensing-in the Microsoft Volume Licensing agreement under which the software was acquired and/or the Microsoft Volume Licensing Product Terms.
 This licensing guide is not a legal use rights document.
 Program specifications and business rules are subject to change.

-SQL Server 2016 Editions
+SQL Server 2017 editions

-SQL Server 2016 is offered in two main editions to accommodate the unique feature, performance and price requirements of organizations and individuals:
+SQL Server 2017 is offered in two main editions to accommodate the unique feature, performance and price requirements of organizations and individuals:

-- Enterprise Edition is ideal for mission critical applications and large scale data warehousing. - Standard Edition delivers basic database, reporting and analytics capabilities.
+- Enterprise Edition is ideal for applications requiring mission critical in-memory performance, security and high availability. - Standard Edition delivers fully featured database capabilities for mid-tier applications and data marts.

 The editions are offered in a straightforward, tiered model that creates greater consistency across the product editions, features and licensing.
-Enterprise Edition includes all the capabilities available in SQL Server 2016.
+Enterprise Edition includes all the capabilities available in SQL Server 2017.